kmturbulenz/exprtk/exprtk/readme.txt

    }

+In the above example, there are three possible "return" points and one regular result.
+Only one of the four paths can ever be realised.
+Hence it is necessary to capture  the result of the expression  value method call.
+In the event,  the call to return_invoked  is not true then  the non-return code  path was  executed and  the result  of the evaluation will be the result of the expression's value method.

-Note28: Processing of  the return  results is  similar to  that of the generic function call parameters.
+Note31: Processing of  the return  results is  similar to  that of the generic function call parameters.

 The results_context provides getter  methods for each of  the possible